On probabilistic identities and coset identities in pro-$p$ groups: Torsion probabilistic identities

-implies $u=1$, since $H$ is torsion-free.
-So $c_t$ is a uniformly fixed-point-free automorphism of $G$.
-Now, suppose that there is a torsion element $t$, $|t|=m$, such that the conjugation $c_t$ is uniformly fixed-point-free.
-Consider the analytic map and note that every element of the form $tf(g)=t^{g^{-1}}$ has order $m$.
-Since the differential $df=dc_t-\mathrm{id}$ has trivial kernel by our assumption of $c_t$, we have that $df\colon\mathcal{L}(G)\to\mathcal{L}(G)$ is an isomorphism.
-By \cite[Pt.~2, Ch.~III.9, Theorem~2]{Ser65}, $f$ is a local isomorphism at $1_G$, therefore its image contains an open subgroup $H$.
-In particular, the word $x^m$ is satisfied on the coset $tH$. \end{proof} As an application, we give a different proof of \cref{cor:3.5} in the compact $p$-adic analytic case for torsion words. \begin{corollary} Let $G$ be a compact $p$-adic analytic group that is not virtually solvable.
+As an application, we give a different proof of \cref{cor:3.5} in the compact $p$-adic analytic case for torsion words. \begin{corollary} Let $G$ be a compact $p$-adic analytic group that is not virtually solvable.
 Then $\mu(\mathrm{Tor}(G))=0$. \end{corollary} \begin{proof} Suppose that the set of torsion elements of $G$ has positive Haar measure.
 By \cref{torsionpadic} and \cite[Theorem 4.3.1]{Khu93}, $\mathcal{L}(G)$ is solvable since it admits a finite order fixed-point-free automorphism.
 In particular, if $H$ is an open uniform pro-$p$ subgroup of $G$, then $L_H$ is solvable as a Lie subalgebra of $\mathcal{L}(G)$.
 By \cite[Corollary 7.16]{DDMS}, $H$ is solvable.
 This is a contradiction since $G$ is not virtually solvable. \end{proof} In particular, for a $p$-adic analytic pro-$p$ group $G$, we can have $\mu(\mathrm{Tor}(G))>0$ only if $G$ is solvable.

 In the virtually nilpotent case, we can give explicit examples of groups satisfying (and not satisfying) probabilistic torsion identities.
-We make essential use of \cref{thm:analytic}, that is, that a probabilistic torsion identity is also a coset identity. \begin{example} \begin{enumerate} \item Let $U=\mathbb Z_3^2$ and consider $t \in \mathrm{GL}_2(\mathbb Z_3)$ to be the matrix
+We make essential use of \cref{thm:analytic}, that is, that a probabilistic torsion identity is also a coset identity.